 His thoughts on the Tapira were discarded, and a softness resumed in his work.
 In time he would coin a term for his style philosophy; never the knife, never the potato.

-Georg Bertram and Manfred Rennen left BMW for Audi.
-One reason for their departure may have been Bracq taking on the entirety of the E25’s styling himself – in many ways the most exciting shape BMW had ever produced.
+Georg Bertram and Manfred Rennen had left BMW for Audi, leaving Bracq to take on the entirety of the E25’s styling himself – something he greatly enjoyed.

 The body was fabricated in Turin, with its easy access to the deep pool of highly-skilled craftsmen required to complete a bespoke job on such a tight deadline.